core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Pairwise Keys # {#sec-derivation-pairwise}

 Certain signature schemes, such as EdDSA and ECDSA, support a secure combined signature and encryption scheme.
-This section specifies the derivation of pairwise encryption keys for use in the pairwise and optimized modes of Group OSCORE.
+This section specifies the derivation of pairwise encryption keys, for use in the pairwise mode of Group OSCORE defined in {{sec-pairwise-protection}}.

 ## Key Derivation ##